Reconstructive Dentistry In Milwaukee, WI

 Bone grafting is a procedure performed to increase the amount of bone in a part of the jaw where the bone has been lost.
 The bone may be taken from elsewhere in the body and surgically fused to the existing bone in the jaw, or synthetic bone graft material may be used.

-Dental bone grafting can be done in a number of ways and Dr. Winters will discuss what is required for each situation.
+Dental bone grafting can be done in a number of ways and Dr. Winter will discuss what is required for each situation.
 When possible, we will use your own bone as a donor but there are times when bone bank bone may be needed.
 This is known as an autograft.
 This method promotes faster healing.

 Bone grafting is usually necessary if the patient has lost one or more teeth or has gum disease.
 This has created the bone loss that requires rebuilding to successfully place a dental implant or an implant-supported denture or snap-on partial.